How to Split Mortgage Payments With Partner : Financially Harmonious Strategies

 6. Settle on a Payment Schedule

 Determine a payment schedule that works for both of you.
-You can choose to make the payment monthly, bi-weekly, or based on your individual pay schedules.
+You can choose to make payments monthly, bi-weekly, or based on your individual pay schedule.
 Clarify when the payment is due and decide who will be responsible for making the actual payment to the mortgage lender.

 7. Plan for the Unexpected